XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

 Cloud simulator
 ---------------

-In addition to submitting jobs to be run on quantum hardware, it is also possible to run jobs on simulators via the Xanadu Quantum Cloud.
+In addition to submitting jobs to be run on quantum hardware, it is also possible to run jobs on cloud simulators (which we refer to as "simulons") via the Xanadu Quantum Cloud.
 The process is very similar to running jobs on hardware.
-You will need to configure your account, as described above, and submit a job via the ``RemoteEngine``, using a simulator (a "simulon") as the target instead of a specific chip:
+You will need to configure your account, as described above, and submit a job via the ``RemoteEngine``, using a simulator as the target instead of a specific chip:

 >>> eng = sf.RemoteEngine("simulon_gaussian")
 >>> result = eng.run(prog)